 You’re eyes are amazing and cannot be replaced.
 Eyes don’t usually let you know that something is wrong, most changes happen gradually.

-The eye exam detects many conditions earlier than waiting for symptoms to appear.
-We don’t just check whether you can read the letter chart or need glasses, we can detect a number of underlying health problems, such as diabetes, high blood pressure, brain tumours, glaucoma and cataract.
+Your eye exam detects many conditions earlier than waiting for symptoms to appear.
+We don’t just check whether you can read the letter chart or need glasses.
+Your Optometrist can detect a number of underlying health problems, such as Diabetes, High Blood Pressure, Brain Tumours, Glaucoma and Cataract.

-We believe that technology helps us to provide exceptional eye care.
 For over 35 years we have invested in the latest diagnostic equipment and continue to do so today.
-We offer all our patients OCT, Ocular Coherence Tomography, enabling our Optometrist to detect evidence of sight threatening conditions in the deeper structure of the eye.
+We offer all our patients OCT, Ocular Coherence Tomography.
+Enabling your Optometrist to detect evidence of sight threatening conditions in the deeper structure of your eye.